Poutine Facts, History, and Cultural Importance in Canada

 Poutine is a tasty meal made of French fries covered with fresh cheese curds and a thick, brown gravy.
 It originated in the province of Quebec but has become a popular food throughout Canada.

-For some people poutine is the ultimate comfort food.
-A serving of poutine looks like a big mess, but it tastes delicious.
+For some people, poutine is the ultimate comfort food.
+The meal looks like a big mess, but it tastes delicious.
 It's traditionally associated with diners, fast food restaurants, pubs, sports stadiums, and food vendor trucks.
 It's not generally thought of as a component of fine dining.
 There have been some efforts to change this image, though.

 Poutine first appeared in Quebec in the 1950s.
 The identity of the person who created it and the derivation of its name are both controversial.
 Although many people outside of Quebec pronounce poutine as "poo-teen", the correct pronunciation—at least in Quebec—is "poo-tin".

 Poutine's popularity is growing.
 McDonald's Canada is now selling it across the country instead of just in Quebec.
 Other restaurants outside of Quebec are also adding poutine to their menu.
-The meal is a very enjoyable part of a special event or a meeting with friends.
+The meal can be a very enjoyable part of a special event or a meeting with friends.

 Making authentic poutine is not simply a matter of getting some French fries (or chips), adding some cheese, and then pouring gravy on top.
 There are certain requirements for each of the three components in the meal.

 - The French fries should be moderately thick.
 They should also be crispy on the outside and soft on the inside.